-We open the 2016-17 season with another very special Fall Concert.
-Our theme, "Rip-Roaring Wild West Concert," will provide us with the opportunity not only to delight our regular audience, but to create a program to be enjoyed by younger listeners as well.
-Our host, for the second year, will be Dan Wardell of Iowa Public Television's Kids Clubhouse.
+We open our 2017-2018 concert season with another very special Fall Concert.
+Our theme, “DMCO Goes to the Movies,” will provide us with the opportunity not only to delight our regular audience, but to create a program to be enjoyed by younger listeners as well.
+Our host, for the third year, will be Dan Wardell of Iowa Public Television’s Kids Clubhouse.
 In conjunction with IPTV, we will have many surprises to entertain small children and hope to have a large number in the audience.
-This free concert will be at 2:00 p.m. on Sunday, November 6, 2016, at Drake's Sheslow Auditorium in the Old Main.
+This free concert will begin at 2:00 p.m. on Sunday, October 22, at Drake's Sheslow Auditorium in Old Main.

 You are cordially invited to the pre-concert talk that I will be offering as the music director/conductor of the orchestra.
 The talk will take place in Levitt Hall (directly above the auditorium) at 1:00 p.m. and will last about forty minutes, allowing time for all of us to get downstairs for the concert.